Growing influence of Russia and China in the new European Parliament?

 The ESN group maintained its pro-Russian stance, with its members voting almost unanimously against the resolution.

 The Left group remained divided over Russia.
 Although the most influential FI supported the resolution, smaller parties did not necessarily follow suit.
-Italy’s Movimento 5 Stelle (M5S), a newcomer and the largest member of the group, surprisingly voted against the resolution, although its MEPs had consistently supported Russia-critical resolutions in the previous legislature, when they were independent.
+Italy’s Movimento 5 Stelle (M5S), a newcomer and one of the largest members of the group, surprisingly voted against the resolution, although its MEPs had consistently supported Russia-critical resolutions in the previous legislature, when they were independent.

 Conclusions: What to expect from the 10th EP on Russia?